New York City ranked #3 among Orkin’s Top 50 Mosquito Cities list in 2022.

 - Rubbing alcohol – Clean the skin around the bitten area with rubbing alcohol, which has a cooling effect that helps relieve itching as it dries.
 However, be careful to avoid using too much, which can cause further irritation.

-Effective mosquito control starts with prevention, especially around stagnant water.
+Effective mosquito control starts with prevention, especially in areas around stagnant water.

 - At least once a week, empty and clean out any outdoor items that can hold water, such as chairs, tables, cans, bottles, buckets, flowerpot saucers, and trash cans.